 In 2017, Michelle became the Treasurer of the Committee to Elect Mitchell P. Shahen Judge of the Court of Common Pleas of Beaver County, PA.
 Along with Chairperson, Stephanie Thomas Kramer, she ran a successful campaign for Judge Shahen, who was elected to the bench in 2018.
 She also sits on the Board of Trustees of the Carnegie Free Library of Beaver Falls, and serves as Secretary and Pillar I Chairperson.
 Michelle, along with Joe and Stephanie, is a Notary Public.

 In addition to representing clients in elder law and business law matters, Michelle continues to represent private defendants and juvenile delinquents in criminal matters, parents and juveniles in dependency/CYS proceedings, and juveniles in Act 53 matters.
 She has additionally been retained to serve as Solicitor of the Lincoln Park Performing Arts Charter School (Midland, PA), and the Solicitor for the Midland Borough Zoning Hearing Board of Appeals.

 Michelle is licensed to practice law in both the Commonwealth of Pennsylvania and the State of New Jersey, as well as the United States District Court, Western District of Pennsylvania.

 Originally, Michelle is from Monroeville, PA, but currently lives in the city of Pittsburgh.
-She enjoys snowboarding, kayaking, camping, hiking, and rock climbing with her boyfriend.
+She enjoys snowboarding, kayaking, camping, hiking, and rock climbing.